 N95 Respirators: An N95 respirator is a respiratory protective device designed to achieve a very close facial fit and very efficient filtration of airborne particles.
 The 'N95' designation means that when subjected to careful testing, the respirator blocks at least 95 percent of very small (0.3 micron) test particles.
 If properly fitted, the filtration capabilities of N95 respirators exceed those of face masks.
 At this time, the Centers for Disease Control and Prevention (CDC) does not recommend that the general public wear N95 respirators to protect themselves from respiratory diseases, including coronavirus (COVID-19).
 Those are critical supplies that must continue to be reserved for health care workers and other medical first responders, as recommended by current CDC guidance.
-N95s may be used for other workers to protect themselves from workplace hazards must comply with the OSHA respirator standard.
+N95s may be used for other workers to provide protection from other hazards if deemed necessary.
+Note all workers who wear respirators to protect themselves from workplace hazards must comply with the OSHA respirator standard.